 Working on such a large project has been an extremely positive experience.
 We don't come across opportunities to work on national newspapers very often, or platforms that aggregate thousands of contents, having lots of daily visits and high concurrency.

-Further, on the personal side, we have also developed a strong relationship with the client, which helps to explain why we've been working for over two years for them, and will most likely keep doing for a little bit longer!
+Further, on the personal side, we have also developed a strong relationship with the client, which helps to explain why we've been working for over three years for them, and will most likely keep doing for a little bit longer!